This is an overview of domain separation for Credentials and Connections.Domain

 How domain separation works in Credentials and Connections

-The credentials are not tied to a specific domain, rather, they can be bound to an
+applications.
+These credentials are not tied to a specific domain, rather, they can be bound

-application and then follow the domain separation that the application uses.
-Credentials can
+to an application and then follow the domain separation that the application uses.

 Connections access a target host using a JMS, JDBC, or